Agoric/documentation/main/zoe/guide/contracts/nft-drop.md

   };
 ```

-The final step is to create a [Remotable](../../../guides/js-programming/far.md#marshaling-by-copy-or-by-presence) for our public invitation using `zcf`s `makeInvitation` method.
+The final step is to create a [Remotable](../../../guides/js-programming/far.md#marshaling-by-copy-or-by-presence) that provides the public with invitations on demand using `zcf`s `makeInvitation` method.

 ```js
 const publicFacet = Far('NFT Drop', {